ARPIT226/terraform_aws/README.md

-## Checking application working by verifying the user registeration through the application
+## Checking application working by verifying the user registration through the application

 ## Step 1: SSH into the Frontend (NGINX) Server